 This depends almost entirely on whether the relationship exists before the incident.

-At Kalles Group, when organizations have an established engagement with us – even through a prior security assessment or cybersecurity program – our team can begin active response within hours.
-Pre-established authorization, communication protocols, and environment familiarity remove the delays that cost organizations dearly when they’re calling an IR firm for the first time during an active attack.
+At Kalles Group, when organizations have an established engagement, even through a prior security assessment or cybersecurity program, the team can begin active response within hours.
+Security leaders who establish the relationship before an incident are the ones who activate within hours, with authorization, communication protocols, and environment familiarity already in place.

-If you’re engaging a partner for the first time mid-breach, response is still possible – but the intake and authorization process adds 24–48 hours.
-That’s time the attacker keeps while you make introductions.
+If engaging a partner for the first time mid-breach, response is still possible, but the intake and authorization process adds 24 to 48 hours.
+Those delays extend attacker dwell time while recovery options narrow.

 Ransomware Recovery: A Special Case

-On-demand cyber teams bring specific capability here: forensic clarity on whether data was actually exfiltrated before any decisions about engagement are made; parallel environment rebuilds so recovery doesn’t wait on investigation; and guidance on regulatory obligations – SEC, HIPAA, state breach notification laws – that have tight timelines.
-Kalles Group also helps organizations navigate cyber insurance requirements, which often include specific IR vendor and notification protocols.
+On-demand cyber teams bring specific capability here: forensic clarity on whether data was actually exfiltrated before any decisions about engagement are made; parallel environment rebuilds so recovery does not wait on investigation; and guidance on regulatory obligations tied to SEC requirements, HIPAA, and state breach notification laws, all of which carry tight timelines.
+Kalles Group also helps organizations navigate cyber insurance requirements, which often include specific incident response vendor and notification protocols.

 What Happens Without a Pre-Established Response Plan?